masoud-engineer/Automatic-CAN-based-Headlight-Control-System/README.md

 - Executes the vehicle detection algorithm.
 - Controls high beam and low beam operation.
 - Performs system diagnostics.
-- Stores and clears Diagnostic Trouble Codes (DTCs).
+- Stores CAN communication timeout DTC.
 - Displays system information through the LCD.

 The Arduino acts as the main **Electronic Control Unit (ECU)** responsible for system decision-making.